 Snap beans (Phaseolus vulgaris) — the most popular garden beans — include bush and pole varieties, which vary in shape, size, and color.
 Tender filet beans are a type of green snap bean with stringless, slender, delicate pods.
 They are grown just like other snap beans.
 Growth period: 50-55 days bush, 50-67 days pole.

-Dry soup beans (Phaseolus vulgaris) grow like snap beans, but the immature pods stay tender for only a few days as the plants hurry to produce mature seeds.
-They are very easy to dry.
+Dry beans (Phaseolus vulgaris) grow like snap beans, but the immature pods stay tender for only a few days as the plants hurry to produce mature seeds.
+They are easy to dry.
 Growth period: 55 days green, 85 days dry.

 Scarlet runner beans (Phaseolus coccineus) produce showy clusters of red blossoms that attract hummingbirds and bumblebees.
 You can eat the young pods like snap beans, or let the pods dry and harvest the mature beans.
 Growth period: 60 days green, 90 days dry.

 Lima beans (Phaseolus lunatus) stand up to humid heat and heavy insect pressure, which makes them a fine bean for warm climates.
 Growth period: 75 days bush, 85 days pole.

 Yard-long beans, or asparagus beans (Vigna sesquipedalis), are grown for their long, slender pods, which are harvested at 12 to 18 inches long.
 Pods may be green, burgundy, or streaked.
 Growth period: 80 days.

 Tepary beans (Phaseolus acutifolius), a type of dry bean, were developed by the native people of the Southwest, so they’re well-adapted to desert conditions.
 They come in various colors.
 See also: Tepary Beans: The Bean That Laughs at Drought and Ask Our Experts: Tepary Beans.
 Growth period: 80 to 90 days.